geoffmunn/utility-scripts/workflows.md

 This is where the magic happens.

 Steps can consist of one or more of the following:

- - withdraw
+ - Withdraw rewards ('withdraw')
- - redelegate
+ - Redelegate rewards ('redelegate')
- - delegate
+ - Delegate LUNC to a validator ('delegate')
- - send
+ - Send LUNC or any other coin ('send')
- - swap
+ - Swap LUNC or any other coin ('swap')
- - join pool
+ - Join a liquidity pool on Osmosis ('join pool')
- - exit pool
+ - Exit a liquidity pool on Osmosis ('exit pool')
- - switch validator
+ - Switch delegations between validators ('switch validator')
- - unstake delegation
+ - Unstake delegations from a validator ('unstake delegation')

  Each step has its own set of required and optional parameters.